 The college works closely with parents, carers and guardians to make sure that students make sustained progress in order to be successful on their course.

 Progress reports will be available twice a year at Progress Evenings.
-If a Career Coach is concerned about your son or daughter’s progress or behaviour they will ring you if necessary, and we are happy to receive calls from you, if you have concerns.
-By the first week of term (known as ‘Induction Week’) your son or daughter will know who their Career Coach is.
+If a Personal Tutor is concerned about your son or daughter’s progress or behaviour they will ring you if necessary, and we are happy to receive calls from you, if you have concerns.
+By the first week of term (known as ‘Induction Week’) your son or daughter will know who their Personal Tutor is.

 We expect all our students to be punctual and attend all their classes.